-Install an SSD and transfer an existing install of Windows 7/8.1/10 to it
+SSD PROBLEM – Install SSD and transfer Windows 10/11 to it

 I want to install an SSD drive in my desktop PC to improve boot times and performance by transferring Windows 10 Home edition from my PC’s existing hard disk drive to it.
 Can you tell me the best way to do that and are there any serious pitfalls?